 It's scary how complex food has become.
 I mean we all need to eat, but come on.
 It shouldn't be complicated.
 It's just food.
 It should have simple ingredients.
 Ingredients we recognize, can pronounce and feel confident about putting in our bodies.

 As much as I love taking shortcuts, when it comes to sweet things like desserts I like to make my own.
 That way, I control the ingredients and the amount of sugar.
-And I have to admit, there’s probably no boxed version of this Pumpkin Spice Coffee Cake!
+And I have to admit, there's probably no boxed version of this Pumpkin Spice Coffee Cake and if you love PSL this dessert version's for you.

 Pumpkin Spice Coffee Cake!